peczenyj/xpool/README.md

 ## Important

-On [xpool](https://pkg.go.dev/github.com/peczenyj/xpool) the resetter is optional, while on [xpool/monadicpool](https://pkg.go.dev/github.com/peczenyj/xpool/monadicpool) this is mandatory.
-If you don't want to have resetters on a monadicpool xpool, please create a regular `xpool.Pool`.
+On [xpool](https://pkg.go.dev/github.com/peczenyj/xpool) the resetter is optional, while on [xpool/stateful](https://pkg.go.dev/github.com/peczenyj/xpool/stateful) this is mandatory.
+If you don't want to have resetters on a stateful xpool, please create a regular `xpool.Pool`.